2graphic/graph-interpreter/design_document.md

 1. Click on the node
 2. a properties view will appear will each of the variables associated with the nodes type listed as inputs
-3. based on the type of the variable user will have the option to enter text, numers, dates, images, or lists of any of the former
+3. based on the type of the variable user will have the option to enter text, numbers, dates, images, color, etc. or lists of any of the former
-4. as changes are made, the node's appearence will update
+4. as changes are made, the node's appearance will update

 ### Setting the properties of an edge

 1. Click on an edge
 2. 2-4 are the same as **Setting the properties of a node**